jpfleury/gedit-markdown/README.md

-**Note: if you use gedit 3.8 or newer, please refer to the [documentation of gedit-markdown v2](https://github.com/jpfleury/gedit-markdown).
+**Note: if you use gedit 3.8 or 3.10, please refer to the [documentation of gedit-markdown v2](https://github.com/jpfleury/gedit-markdown).
 Below is the documentation of the version 1.**

 ## Overview